jakezych/parallel-a-star/README.md

 ### Resources: ###
 We plan on referencing some existing C++ implementations of the Delaunay triangulation to help us familiarize ourselves with the sequential implemenation.
 The variant of the algorithm we plan on implementing does not have many resources detailing the algorithm at a pseudocode level, so we may also pull certain aspects of the sequential code we find online to create our initial sequential implementation.
 This will allow us to focus more on parallelization in this project.

-We will use both openMP and openMPI to parallelize the algorithm.
+We will use both OpenMP and OpenMPI to parallelize the algorithm.
 We may also use a C++ graphics rendering or Perlin noise package to assist us in rendering the terrain.

 Our hardware for testing will consist of:
 * GHC Machines (Intel(R) Core(TM) i7-9700 CPU @ 3.00GHz, 8 cores)